cncf/tag-security/security-whitepaper/cnsmap/README.md

   to continue supporting the project if some contributors are not able to keep working on the project.
 This is common practice for having good continuity criteria.
-- Lifetime of the project: The project should be more than 6 months older, this helps to have more confidence in the project potentially due to initial bug fixes discovered in the first few public versions.
+- Lifetime of the project: The project should be 6 months old or more, this helps provides confidence in the project through remediation or tracking of initial bug fixes discovered in the first few public versions.
-- Backing by a foundation and strong governance: Projects that are part of the CNCF, Linux Foundation, or other type of open source foundation is an indication that there is stronger and open governance of the project.
+- Backing by a foundation and strong governance: Projects that are part of the CNCF, Linux Foundation, or other type of open source foundation is an indication that there is strong and open governance of the project.
-- Multi-organization governance: Projects that have maintainers that are from multiple organizations are favored to prevent an organization single point of failure or control for the project.
+- Multi-organization governance: Projects that have maintainers that are from multiple organizations are favored to prevent organizational single point of failure or control for the project.
 - Security tab available for the project on the github or code hosting platform:
   People have the opportunity to communicate security flaws but also identify how the security policy is defined for that project.
 This shows maturity of security process of the project.
-- Contributions in the last 12 months: There is activity and the project should not be abandoned, the contributions are meaningful.
+- Contributions in the last 12 months: There is activity and the project does not appear to be abandoned, the contributions are meaningful.
 - Releases in the last 12 months: The maintainers/contributors are updating the project and new versions are released within the last year of the project to be included in the listing.
-- Issues closed within 6 months: Issues reported by users or contributors are closed in a reasonable time.
+- Issues closed within 6 months: Issues reported by users or contributors are closed in a reasonable amount of time.

 ## Logistics